The Field of Comparative Religion in Islamic Thought

 We note the importance of specifying first the purpose and methodological landmarks of this discipline before specifying the concept itself in the works of historians of religion.
 In his book, al-I’ilam bi Manaqib al-Islam, Shaykh al-‘Amiri (r.a.) regarded this as one of the ‘ulum milliyyah, and mentioned that it is the science through which we are able to study religion and establish it on an intellectual footing.
 Its purpose, he said, was “to allow man to know religious truths” on condition that it is based on intellectual bases “which admit neither doubt nor mistakes.”
 In his opinion, extreme intellectual positions, disbelief and rejection, are inappropriate for studying religion because they lead either to beliefs unsupported by reason and thus to confusion; or they lead to beliefs “which impact people in this life, and distract them from the next one.”
 These two sets of beliefs, in his opinion, represent an arbitrary intellectual state, and stand in contradiction to the objectivity needed for studying religion.

 To safeguard objectivity in comparative religion, Shaykh al-‘Amiri (r.a.) made reason the measure by which to make comparisons.
 Therefore, it is imperative for the historian of religion to ensure that “the inclination which moves him towards one of four possible doors is not due to the beliefs of his predecessors, but rather the result of a clear mind.”
 Shaykh al-‘Amiri (r.a.) also depicted the principal objective features of religious tradition, and stipulated two important matters for their success.
 The first is that the writer not undertake comparisons except among similar forms.
 What is meant is that he not compare the noble to the debased, nor the foundations of a thing to the subsidiary aspects of another.
-The second is that he should refrain from falling prey to his subjective and preconceived views and attempt rather to approach a particular religious traditions with all fairness and objectivity.
+The second is that he should refrain from falling prey to his subjective and preconceived views, and attempt, rather, to approach a particular religious tradition with all fairness and objectivity.

 Imam al-Biruni (r.a.) was a well-known Muslim scholar.
 Upon reading his works, most notably his description of the cultural and religious traditions of India, and translating them into English, the German Orientalist Dr. Carl Eduard Sachau described him as “the greatest mind known to history.”
 Imam al-Biruni (r.a.) presented a view not dissimilar to Shaykh al-‘Amiri’s (r.a.).
 In his introduction to the book Tahqiq ma li al-Hind min Maqula Maqbula bi al-‘Aql aw Mardzula, Imam al-Biruni (r.a.) indicated that achieving objectivity when writing about others is not an easy matter.
 He considered it almost impossible, though he stops short of doing so.
 Imam al-Biruni (r.a.) treated the foundations of the method for studying religion, mentioning that this field may be seen as a type of report.
 And comparing between reports and writings, he considered writing on other religions to be a sort of reporting on them.
 Thus, in his opinion, “If the traces of the pen had not lived on, it would have been exceedingly difficult for us to know of other nations.”

 However, he then returned to his position that speaking about others and their beliefs is not an easy matter, because it is something that “countenances both truth and falsehood in one guise.
 Both are worthy of being reported from the point of view of the reporters, due to the disparity in their concerns, and disagreements between nations.”
-According to Imam al-Biruni (r.a.), reports or writings about a thing may be categorised from the perspective of reporters or writers as being true of false, precise or objective.
+According to Imam al-Biruni (r.a.), reports or writings about a thing may be categorised from the perspective of reporters or writers as being true or false, precise or objective.
 Here we see the importance of objectivity in reporting or writing about others and their beliefs.

-Imam al-Biruni (r.a.) went on to say that the spirit of theological dialectics, or studies that aim to depend the beliefs of the writer against the beliefs being studied, are not appropriate for comparative religion works.
+Imam al-Biruni (r.a.) went on to say that the spirit of theological dialectics, or studies that aim to depend on the beliefs of the writer against the beliefs being studied, are not appropriate for comparative religion works.
 Similarly, improperly conveying the tradition of another or imprecise engagements with their sacred texts does not lead to reliable conclusions.
 The fundamental criteria of this field are honesty and intellectual integrity in both relaying and criticising reports, and not relying on words conveyed improperly or impolitely.
 He believed that “the purpose” of the analysis of sacred texts and cultural traditions of a given society “is to simply convey the beliefs, without prejudice or embellishment.”
 The point of the discipline remains to arrive at the truth.

 Finally, Imam al-Biruni (r.a.) mentioned the importance of avoiding theological disputations in this field.
 Speaking about his own work, he said, “This book is not one of disputation and debate, so that the proofs of the opponent may be conveyed and then argued with.
 It is simply concerned with relating the words of Indians, and appending to them those of the Greeks so that the two may be compared.”